-Another interesting finding was the new mutation found in Family 8 (), which caused a phenotype of AVMD starting in young adulthood.
+Another interesting finding was the new mutation found in Family 8 (c.824_828+3delinsCATTTGGGCTCCTCATTTGG), which caused a phenotype of AVMD starting in young adulthood.
 We also observed that the phenotype is mutation-specific in Families 1 and 6 in that patients with the same mutation share similar clinical pictures and show the already described phenotype of AVMD [13].
-However, the phenotype varied considerably in Family 4 with the p.G167S mutation, which had been reported to cause only PD [3], but we report multifocal PDsFF, ECA, and ADRP.
-Differences in age and therefore disease progression seem to be insufficient to explain the variability of the clinical pictures or outcomes, which Boon et al. for other PRPH2 gene mutations [8].
+However, the phenotype varied considerably in Family 4 with the p.Gly167Ser mutation, which had been reported to cause only PD [32], but we report here multifocal PDsFF, ECA, and ADRP.
+Differences in age and therefore disease progression seem to be insufficient to explain the variability of the clinical pictures or outcomes, which had been reported by Boon et al. for other PRPH2 gene mutations [8].

-The large family with the p.195L mutation is very interesting too.
-This is a founder mutation that probably explains the high prevalence of mutations in the PRPH2 gene found in a Spanish cohort of autosomal-dominant central retinal dystrophies [3].
-The mutation was first described to cause CACD [16], but soon after, a more widespread phenotype was described similar to what we found [].
-A limited phenotype variation was observed in this family, as most but not all members presented with ECA.
+The very large family with the p.Arg195Leu mutation is very interesting too.
+This is a founder mutation that probably explains in part the high prevalence of mutations in the PRPH2 gene found in a Spanish cohort of autosomal-dominant central retinal dystrophies [33].
+The mutation was first described to cause CACD [16], but soon after, a more widespread phenotype was described similar to what we found [34].
+A limited phenotype variation was observed in this family, as most but not all members presented with ECA and those presenting CACD belong mostly to the same branch of the family.

-The possible effect of different environmental factors on the phenotype must always be considered [8,3-3].
+The possible effect of different environmental factors on the phenotype must always be considered [8,35-37].
 Thus, we advise both caution and not predicting the clinical course and/or the disease severity based solely on the description of a single mutation.

 A limitation of this study was the inability to ascertain parental genotypes because it was difficult to determine the de-novo or inherited nature of these variants.
-This also prevents knowing if the two ABCA4 gene mutations in the patient from Family 2 are or are not in the same allele; because of that, we can only this as a blended phenotype.
+This is a concern, but parents were not available for the study although most families have a dominant inheritance pedigree which partly compensates for this limitation of the study.
+This also prevents knowing if the two ABCA4 gene mutations in the patient from Family 2 are or are not in the same allele; because of that, we can only hypothesize that this as a blended phenotype.
+Besides, we did not include the study of the copy-number variation which sometimes contributes significantly to the pathogenicity in the IRDs [38].

 In summary, we report a series of patients with diseases associated with the PRPH2 gene mutations.
-We describe one new mutation () associated with the AVMD phenotype.
-Family 2 presented with the p.46 PRPH2 gene and the p.L2027 and p.G1977S ABCA4 gene mutations jointly, making this a possible blended phenotype.
-The p.154del PRPH2 gene mutation, previously described to cause ADRP, caused PDsFF in a current patient probably due to the effect of the p.2030 ABCA4 gene mutation, which could have worsened the patient’s visual outcome. e broadened the phenotypic spectrum of another two known PRPH2 gene mutations (p.G167S and p.195L).
+We describe one new mutation (c.824_828+3delinsCATTTGGGCTCCTCATTTGG) associated with the AVMD phenotype.
+Family 2 presented with the p.Arg46Ter PRPH2 gene and the p.Leu2027Phe and p.Gly1977Ser ABCA4 gene mutations jointly, making this a possible blended phenotype.
+The p.Lys154del PRPH2 gene mutation, previously described to cause ADRP, caused PDsFF in a current patient probably due to the effect of the p.Arg2030Gln ABCA4 gene mutation, which could have worsened the patient’s visual outcome.
+Finally we broadened the phenotypic spectrum of another two known PRPH2 gene mutations (p.Gly167Ser and p.Arg195Leu).

 5. Conclusions

-Considering the current findings, we agree with Jones et al. [3] that families with large phenotypic variations or apparent non-penetrant individuals should raise suspicion for a complex inheritance.
-Caution should be taken when attributing a single gene disease-causing mutation to a family as a whole, as multiple genes contributing to the phenotype may be discovered using NGS.
+Considering the current findings, we agree with Jones et al. [39] that families with large phenotypic variations or apparent non-penetrant individuals should raise suspicion for a complex inheritance.
+Caution should be taken when attributing a single gene disease-causing mutation to a family as a whole, as multiple genes contributing to the phenotype may be discovered using NGS techniques.
 Because of that, assessing a single mutation should be reconsidered even in families with known mutations.

 Supplementary Materials: The following are available online at www.mdpi.com/xxx/s1, Figure S1: title, Table S1: title, Video S1: title.